 - 1. Listen carefully, reflecting using the child's language. - 2.
 Reassure the child that this will be taken seriously. - 3.
 Ask open-ended questions. - 4.
 Not promise confidentiality. - 5.
 Inform the designated lead or deputy as soon as practically possible if either the DSL or DDSL is not involved in the initial report. - 6.
 A written record of the facts will be made. - 7.
-The school will consider whether electronic devices will need to be confiscated at this point.
+Birkby Infant and Nursery school will consider whether electronic devices will need to be confiscated at this point. - 8.
+Birkby Infant and Nursery school will consider the wishes of the victim and how they would like to proceed, giving the victim as much control as possible in line with school safeguarding arrangements.

-- 8. The school will consider the wishes of the victim and how they would like to proceed, giving the victim as much control as possible in line with school safeguarding arrangements. - The school will ensure that the needs of pupils who abuse others will be considered separately from the needs of their victims and give immediate consideration as to how best to support and protect the victim and the alleged perpetrator(s).
-A coordinated multi-agency approach will take place through a risk assessment management plan (RAMP) to respond to their needs which will include parent/carers, youth justice, police (where appropriate), children's social work service, and health which will be kept under review.
+Birkby Infant and Nursery school will ensure that the needs of pupils who abuse others will be considered separately from the needs of their victims and give immediate consideration as to how best to support and protect the victim and the alleged perpetrator(s).
+A coordinated multiagency approach will take place through a risk assessment management plan (RAMP) to respond to their needs which will include parent/carers, youth justice, police (where appropriate), children's social work service, and health which will be kept under review.

-Furter information and guidance can be found in our school's Child-on-child abuse policy which all school staff are expected to follow https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/99 9239/SVSH 2021.pdf
+Furter information and guidance can be found in our school's standalone Child-on-child abuse policy which all school staff are expected to follow (delete if not adopted).